Contactless Payment

 London’s public transportation system, including buses and the Underground, accepts contactless card payments, allowing travelers to tap their card or phone for quick access.

-We are dedicated to making payments better for the travel industry
+We're dedicated to making payments better for the travel